alfonsof/google-cloud-python-examples/gcloudstoragedeleteobject/README.md

 * Test the application.

-  You should see the object deleted in the Google Storage bucket in the Google Cloud Project.
+  You should not see the object deleted in the Google Storage bucket in the Google Cloud Project.